 CFM Management uses this checklist as a tool to regulate food safety, products sold, and operational safety.
-CFM Management or their designee will indicate any violation(s) on the above form.
-Both, CFM Management and the vendor's on-site sales representative will sign and date the above form.
+CFM Management will indicate any violation(s) on the above form.
+Both CFM Management and the vendor's on-site sales representative will sign and date the above form.